 - Salt and black pepper to taste

-- Recipe Note: if your peas are not thawed, you can still throw them in frozen, they just won’t retain the same vibrant green color
+If your peas are not thawed, you can still throw them in frozen, they just won’t retain the same vibrant green color as fresh will.